step-security-bot/gold/README.md

 - `ghcr.io/jhwohlgemuth/rust`: Environment ready for writing Rust code and working with WebAssembly
 - `ghcr.io/jhwohlgemuth/gold`: Proof assistants, provers, and other tools for software correctness

-The images are build according the the following dependency graph:
+The images are build according to the following dependency graph:
 ```mermaid
 graph LR
     dev --> notebook